-Could you be allergic to fruit?
-If you are having random allergic reactions or an annoying health problem that won't go away — such as hives, itchiness or a rash — there's a good chance hidden allergies could be to blame.
-Here are the most common culprits to consider.
+Could you really be allergic to fruit or your phone?
+If you're having random allergic reactions or annoying health problems that won't go away — such as hives, itchiness, or a rash — there's a good chance that hidden allergies could be to blame.
+Here are the most common culprits to consider:

 Rx: Microwaving fruit and veggie slices for 15 seconds breaks down the protein, says Dr. Hong.
 You can also switch to canned varieties.
-If your symptoms including swelling of the throat making it difficult to breathe, see an allergist.
+If your symptoms include swelling of the throat or difficulty breathing, see an allergist.

-Your jewelry or cell phone — if your ear, face or hands are rashy.
-Nickel, which is often used to make hand-held devices, jewelry, eyeglass frames, wearable fitness trackers and even buttons on jeans.
-This metal, is a common cause of dermatitis or skin irritation in susceptible folks.
+2. Your jewelry or cell phone — if your ear, face, or hands are rashy.
+Nickel is often used to make handheld devices, jewelry, eyeglass frames, wearable fitness trackers, and even buttons on jeans.
+This metal is a common cause of dermatitis or skin irritation in susceptible folks.

-Rx: Use an over-the-counter spot test such as Nickel Alert, $18.50 to detect the metal quickly and easily in suspect items.
-If it turns out your phone has it, use the speakerphone option, hold the device away from your skin or use it with a wraparound cover, ear buds or a headset.
+Rx: Use an over-the-counter spot test such as Nickel Solution ($34.95, Amazon) to detect the metal quickly and easily in suspect items.
+If it turns out that your phone has it, use the speakerphone option, hold the device away from your skin, or use it with a wraparound cover, ear buds, or a headset.
 Got troublesome jewelry?
 Try painting the metal that touches your skin with clear nail polish.
 Still have a problem?
-Ask your doctor to do a patch test to confirm you have a nickel allergy and then treat the symptoms with medication.
+Ask your doctor to do a patch test to confirm that you have a nickel allergy and then treat the symptoms with medication.

-Your pillow — if your eyes itch or you wheeze a lot.
-A build-up of microscopic dust mites in bed pillows is a common cause of eye irritation, wheezing and sneezing.
+3. Your pillow — if your eyes itch or if you wheeze a lot.
+A build-up of microscopic dust mites in bed pillows is a common cause of eye irritation, wheezing, and sneezing.

-Your refrigerator door — if you're constantly tired.
-At least 83% of refrigerators have mold growing on their accordion-like door seals!
-Your front-loading washing machine rim and shower curtain may also collect mold, which, in addition to fatigue, can cause sneezing, itchy, watery eyes and nasal congestion.
+4. Your refrigerator door — if you're constantly tired.
+At least 83 percent of refrigerators have mold growing on their accordion-like door seals!
+Your front-loading washing machine rim and shower curtain may also collect mold, which in addition to fatigue, can cause sneezing, itchy, watery eyes, and nasal congestion.